 Smart technology is changing the way can we protect our home, making it easier than ever to keep our most important things safe and secure.

-Whether you are thinking of giving your home security an upgrade or simply want to keep an eye on your home whilst you are away, smart home security devices can provide peace of mind, no matter where you are in the world.
+Whether you want to upgrade your home security or want to keep an eye on your home whilst you are away.
+Smart home security devices can provide peace of mind, no matter where you are in the world.

 At B&Q, we understand that protecting your home is important.
 That's why we've curated a range of smart home security and safety solutions that are easy to connect and simple to use.
 From smart cameras and smart security systems to smart smoke alarms and smart doorbells – smart security devices are changing the way we secure and protect our home for the better.